Fad: Formation

-Termination of fads
+Termination

 Primarily, fads end because all innovative possibilities have been exhausted.
 Fads begin to fade when people no longer see them as new and unique.
 As more people follow the fad, some might start to see it as "overcrowded", and it no longer holds the same appeal.
 Many times, those who first adopt the fad also abandon it first.
 They begin to recognize that their preoccupation with the fad leads them to neglect some of their routine activities, and they realize the negative aspects of their behavior.
 Once the faddists are no longer producing new variations of the fad, people begin to realize their neglect of other activities, and the dangers of the fad.
 Not everyone completely abandons the fad, however, and parts may remain.

 A study examined why certain fads die out quicker than others.
 A marketing professor at the University of Pennsylvania's Wharton School of Business, Jonah Berger and his colleague, Gael Le Mens, studied baby names in the United States and France to help explore the termination of fads.
 According to their results, the faster the names became popular, the faster they lost their popularity.
 They also found that the least successful names overall were those that caught on most quickly.
-Fads, like baby names, often lose their appeal just as quickly as they gained it.

 Collective behavior

 Fads can fit under the broad umbrella of collective behavior, which are behaviors engaged in by a large but loosely connected group of people.
 Other than fads, collective behavior includes the activities of people in crowds, panics, fashions, crazes, and more.

 Robert E. Park, the man who created the term collective behavior, defined it as "the behavior of individuals under the influence of an impulse that is common and collective, an impulse, in other words, that is the result of social interaction".
 Fads are seen as impulsive, driven by emotions; however, they can bring together groups of people who may not have much in common other than their investment in the fad.